babelouest/ulfius/API.md

 };
 ```

-Some functions are dedicated to handle the request:
+Functions dedicated to handle the request:

 ```C
 /**